-Making a tax-deductible donation for the restoration of the Sylvester Cemetery is easy.
-Simply make out your check or money order payable to Sylvester Cemetery Foundation and mail it to:
+Making a donation for the restoration and general maintenance of the Historic Sylvester Cemetery is easy.
+Simply make out your check or money order payable to Historic Sylvester Cemetery Inc and mail it to:

 Sylvester Cemetery Foundation

 |TRIMMING TREES & BUSHES|

 When the weather starts heating up, the vines and privet grow faster than we can keep up with them.
 We are using weed-wackers and loppers to try and keep the underbrush from overtaking the grave sites.
 They are the best tools to use if you are planning on working on your family's plot.
 If you need help to prune trees on your sites, you can call Dennis Taylor or Jerry Semprevio and we will provide an estimate of cost from one of our recommended tree contractors.

 | SYLVESTER CEMETERY TOURS|

 Monthly Tours of Historic Sylvester Cemetery will resume again for the 2016 season starting with a Phoenix Flies Tour in March, 2016.
 This tour will feature an overview of the early settlers of East Atlanta, a tour of their grave sites and stories about these hardy pioneer families.
 East Atlanta's favorite history buff, Larry Felton Johnson, will lead the tours again this year.

 The BATL*2008 tour group listened to Larry Felton Johnson talk about nine of our Confederate Veterans buried at Sylvester Cemetery and the significance of the location of the battlefield adjacent to Sylvester Cemetery.